-module: m: A CYBIL-CC compilation unit.
+module | m: A CYBIL-CC compilation unit.
 If a module is specified, its origin, length and all entry points contained in it are displayed.

-overlay overlay is specified, the names of all modules in the overlay are listed.
+overlay | ovl: If an overlay is specified, the names of all modules in the overlay are listed.